Yellow fever vaccine: History

 African tropical cultures had adopted burial traditions in which the deceased were buried near their habitation, including those who died of Yellow fever.
 This ensured that people within these cultures gained immunity through a childhood case of "endemic" yellow fever through acquired immunity.
-This led to a lasting misperception first by colonial authorities and foreign medical experts that Africans have a "natural immunity" to the illness.
-In the nineteenth century health provisioners forced abandonment of these traditional burial traditions, leading to local populations dying of yellow fever as frequently as those without such burial customs such as settler populations.
+This led to a lasting misperception, first by colonial authorities and foreign medical experts, that Africans have a "natural immunity" to the illness.
+In the nineteenth century health provisioners forced the abandonment of these traditional burial traditions, leading to local populations dying of yellow fever as frequently as those without such burial customs such as settler populations.

 The first modern attempts to develop a yellow fever vaccine followed the opening of the Panama Canal in 1912, which increased global exposure to the disease.
 The Japanese bacteriologist Hideyo Noguchi led investigations for the Rockefeller Foundation in Ecuador that resulted in a vaccine based on his theory that the disease was caused by a leptospiral bacterium.
 However, other investigators could not duplicate his results and the ineffective vaccine was eventually abandoned.

 Another vaccine was developed from the "French strain" of the virus, obtained by Pasteur Institute scientists from a man in Dakar, Senegal, who survived his bout with the disease.
 This vaccine could be administered by scarification, like the smallpox vaccine, and was given in combination to produce immunity to both diseases, but it also had severe systemic and neurologic complications in a few cases.
 Attempts to attenuate the virus used in the vaccine failed.
 Scientists at the Rockefeller Foundation developed another vaccine derived from the serum of an African named Asibi in 1927, the first isolation of the virus from a human.
 It was safer but involved the use of large amounts of human serum, which limited widespread use.
 Both vaccines were in use for several years, the Rockefeller vaccine in the Western hemisphere and England, and the Pasteur Institute vaccine in France and its African colonies.